 \begin{remark} We confess that there are two undetermined signs in our computations; these are irrelevant for the proofs of Theorems \ref{theorem:big} and \ref{theorem:small}, but become necessary when computing relations in quantum cohomology, so our re-proof of Proposition \ref{proposition:givent} is not complete.
-Nevertheless, we feel it is interesting as a proof of the concept that non-trivial information about Gromov-Witten invariants can be extracted from the Fukaya category. \end{remark}
+Nevertheless, we feel it is interesting as a proof of the concept that non-trivial information about Gromov--Witten invariants can be extracted from the Fukaya category. \end{remark}

-It is well-known, but interesting to remark, that information about genus-zero Gromov-Witten invariants can be extracted from these relations in quantum cohomology.
+It is well-known, but interesting to remark, that information about genus-zero Gromov--Witten invariants can be extracted from these relations in quantum cohomology.
 For example, one can show that the number of genus-zero, degree-one curves on a cubic hypersurface $X^n_3 \subset \CP{n-1}$ (with $n \ge 5$), which send $n+1$ fixed marked points to $n$ hyperplanes and one $2$-dimensional linear subspace, is equal to $81$.
-When $n=4$, $X^4_3$ is the cubic surface, and one can show that the number of lines on the cubic surface is equal to $27$ if and only if the open Gromov-Witten invariant $w$ mentioned above is equal to $-6$.
-We collect some other interesting facts about the case of the cubic surface in Section \ref{sec:cubsurf}.
+When $n=4$, $X^4_3$ is the cubic surface, and one can show that the number of lines on the cubic surface is equal to $27$ if and only if the open Gromov--Witten invariant $w$ mentioned above is equal to $-6$.
+We collect some other interesting facts about the case of the cubic surface in Appendix \ref{sec:cubsurf}.

-\begin{remark} Our re-proof of Proposition \ref{proposition:givent} relies on computations in the relative Fukaya category, $\mathcal{F}(X,D)$; it does not work for the monotone Fukaya category $\mathcal{F}(X)$.
-The reason is that the closed-open map for the relative Fukaya category (see Section \ref{subsec:relco})
+\begin{remark} Our re-proof of Proposition \ref{proposition:givent} relies on computations in the relative Fukaya category, $\cF(X,D)$; it does not work for the monotone Fukaya category $\cF(X)$.
+The reason is that the closed--open map for the relative Fukaya category (see \S \ref{subsec:relco})

 is injective, hence relations in $QH^*(X,D)$ can be deduced from those in $HH^*$, but

 is only injective when restricted to $QH^*(X)_{\bm{w}}$; it vanishes when restricted to $QH^*(X)_w$ if $w$ is a small eigenvalue.